-The State of Qatar offers experiences that combine old and new, the traditional with the modern.
+The State of Qatar offers experiences combining old and new, traditional and modern.
 The country’s tourism sector is undergoing rapid development with milestone achievements in various sectors.

-Qatar is also an important business hub, most notably for its robust oil and gas industry.
+Qatar is also an important business hub, particularly for its robust oil and gas industry.
 Many trade shows and business conferences take place in Doha throughout the year.